Chintan-Dave/CRDValidation/README.md

 Javascript, .net, php all have thair validation library why not us!!
 So I think of making it my self.
 I hope you will like it.

+This till in very beginning stage.
+(In fact in development phase.)

+So in this phase I need your suggation to make it better when ready.

 <h3>How To Use It:</h3>

 Add This two File In Your Project: